jodienorris030/notes/README.md

 - Today's programming wisdom is to be a lifelong learner, always staying up-to-date with the latest technologies and programming languages.
 This involves reading blogs, articles, and books, attending workshops and conferences, as well as participating in online forums and communities.
 By staying current, you can better understand the industry trends and develop the skills needed to succeed in your career.

 Another important aspect of programming wise is problem-solving.
 When faced with a challenging problem, take a step back and analyze the issue from different perspectives.
 Break down the problem into smaller, more manageable tasks, then use logical thinking and creativity to come up with solutions.
 Practice debugging and refactoring code, which can help you identify and fix errors more efficiently.
 Finally, don't be afraid to ask for help or advice from others in the community, who are often more than willing to share their knowledge and experience.

+# 2024-03-11
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your work.
+By using task management tools, such as Trello or Asana, you can keep track of your progress and make sure you don't get sidetracked.

+Remember to take breaks throughout the day to avoid burnout and to keep your mind fresh.
+Additionally, don’t be afraid to ask for help when you need it.
+There is always someone who can offer guidance or share their knowledge, whether it' s a coworker, friend, or online community.
+Learning from others and growing your skillset is an essential part of becoming a successful programmer.